-- Google Tag Manager -->

 The Victorian Era and the Rise of the Modern Tiaras

 The Victorian era marked a golden age for tiaras.
-Queen Victoria’s love for jewelry inspired a revival of tiara wearing among European aristocracy.
+Queen Victoria’s love for jewellery inspired a revival of tiara wearing among European aristocracy.
 Tiaras became essential accessories for balls, weddings, and state occasions.

 Designs from this period often featured floral motifs, bows, and scrolls, crafted with diamonds and pearls.
 The invention of new cutting techniques enhanced the sparkle of gemstones, making tiaras even more dazzling.
 This era also saw the rise of tiaras as heirlooms passed down through generations.